schillij95/roast-my-code/README.md

 ## Stripe Integration

-We support purchasing "pay-it-forward" credits via Stripe Checkout.
+We support purchasing "pay-it-forward" credits (roasts) via Stripe Checkout.
 Credits are used to generate code roasts.
+Before you begin, register for a free Stripe account at https://dashboard.stripe.com/register.
+In the Dashboard, toggle “Viewing test data” (top right) to work in Test mode.

 ### 1) Environment Variables
 Add the following variables to your `.env` file (or export in your shell):